philipwalton/solved-by-flexbox/demos/media-object.md

 ---
 template: default.html
 title: Media Object
+excerpt: Create media objects with fixed or varying figure sizes without worrying about overflow, clearfixing, or block formatting context hacks.
 ---

 The [media object](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code) is the poster-child of Object Oriented CSS</a> (OOCSS).
 Its simplicity and utility have converted many a CSS developer (myself included) to the OOCSS methodology.